 However, you’ll find that this quickly begins to drain you.

-The better approach is to focus on what you can have the most impact on but what also has the most impact on you.
+The better approach is to focus on what you can have the most impact on but what also has the most impact on you, when it comes to dealing with stress at work.

-Unless your line of work is life or death or deals with life or death, don’t take it too seriously.
+Unless your line of work is life or death, don’t take it too seriously.

-4. Avoid the coworkers that gossip, play politics, and are negative
+7. Avoid the coworkers that gossip and are negative

-This can be a challenging philosophy to follow at work, since you can’t really choose who you work with, but try to avoid people who gossip, play politics, and have a cynical and negative attitude.
+This can be a challenging philosophy to follow at work, since you can’t really choose who you work with, but try to avoid people who gossip, and have a cynical or negative attitude.

 Even if you can’t physically avoid these people, try not to engage them when they bring up gossip or act cynically.